-where f_f represents the total wave and fluid force and f{ext} the total external force created by the power take-off and moorings as well as any drift forces acting on the system.
+where f_f represents the total wave and fluid force and f{ext} the total external force created by the moorings and power take-off (including controller action).

 If the amplitude of the wave and body motions is sufficiently small for linear wave theory to be assumed then the fluid force term, f_f may be decomposed as follows (e.g. Thomas in Cruz, 2008; Falcão, 2007):